d2l-ai/d2l-en/chapter_appendix_math/multivariable-calculus.md

 ## Hessians
 As with single variable calculus, it is useful to consider higher-order derivatives in order to get a handle on how we can obtain a better approximation to a function than using the gradient alone.

 There is one immediate problem one encounters when working with higher order derivatives of functions of several variables, and that is there are a large number of them.
-Indeed if we have a function $f(x_1, \ldots, x_n)$ of $n$ variables, then we can take $n^{2}$ many derivatives, namely for any choice of $i$ and $j$:
+If we have a function $f(x_1, \ldots, x_n)$ of $n$ variables, then we can take $n^{2}$ many second derivatives, namely for any choice of $i$ and $j$:

 $$
 \frac{d^2f}{dx_idx_j} = \frac{d}{dx_i}\left(\frac{d}{dx_j}f\right).